 All members of the partnership are committed to openness and honesty and will strive to ensure a balance of respect and challenge.
 We will resolve conflict through conversations with maturity and restorative approaches.

-The LSBP will work closely with the Safer Lewisham Partnership, Lewisham Adult Safeguarding Board and Lewisham Health and Well Being Board to develop better integration and more efficient and effective safeguarding arrangements throughout the borough.
+The LSCP will work closely with the Safer Lewisham Partnership, Lewisham Adult Safeguarding Board and Lewisham Health and Well Being Board to develop better integration and more efficient and effective safeguarding arrangements throughout the borough.